 Criteria: The NYS DOH Model Contracts require the MCOs to preserve and retain all records relating to the Contract and require its' Subcontractors to do same in accordance with the terms of the Contract for a period of ten (10) years.

-Condition: Two MCOs provided support (claims screenshots and/or claim forms) in which one or more data elements did not tie to the submitted encounter data.
-Below are where support did not tie to the encounter data:
+Condition: One MCO provided support (claims screenshots and/or claim forms) in which the line level and header level charge and paid amounts did not reconcile to the submitted encounter data.